rianaandrianome/career-portfolio-gasby-react/README.md

 - importing data from a CMS: add the corresponding plugin in your gatsby-config.js file

 ## Installation, building and serving the app
-Then to proceed to the installation locally, clone the repo and run the following command in the terminal:
+To proceed to the installation, clone the repo and run the following command in your terminal:

 ```
 gatsby develop